KevinJChen/MCSemanticSegmentation/docs/final.md

-The IoU is then calculated by divding the intersection which is where the model predicted correcly by the union which is every pixel which was classified a specific class for either the ground truth or prediction.
+The IoU is then calculated by divding the intersection which is where the model predicted correctly by the union which is every pixel which was classified a specific class for either the ground truth or prediction.
 Through 51 epochs, we used this metric and to evaluate our model. the graphs show the IoU values for the training and testing over these epochs.

 #### Training IoU: